Electrical Load Calculator - Maximum Demand

 Lighting

 It's unlikely all lights will be on simultaneously, especially in larger installations.
-The first 2.3kW (10A at 230V) is counted at 100%, remainder at 66%.
+The On-Site Guide (Appendix A, domestic) takes 66% of the whole lighting load.

 Socket Outlets